vondoRishi/4-RNA-seq/Multiqc install.md

   > pip install --upgrade pip
   > pip install multiqc

-if there are arrors related to "numpy" then try
+if there are errors related to "numpy" then try
   > pip install numpy --upgrade

 After that you can start the program with command: